-Trout gill net catch-per-unit effort (CPUE) remains low in Beaver Creek Reservoir despite increased stocking rates.
-Trout gill net CPUE was stable in Bear Paw Lake and growth is improving.
+Trout gill net catch-per-unit effort (CPUE) has increased to a level higher than the 10 fish/net target in Beaver Creek Reservoir.
+Trout gill net CPUE is good in Bear Paw Lake and growth is improving.
 Fishing pressure is increasing with the more acceptable size of fish.
-Trapping has removed 123,598 suckers (24 tons) since 1989.
-The sucker population has been greatly reduced and consists entirely of older fish.
+Trapping has removed 130,162 suckers (25.1 tons) since 1989.
+The sucker population has been greatly reduced and consists mostly of older fish.
 Crayfish numbers remain low.
 Both reductions are due largely to smallmouth bass predation.
-Growth, survival and condition of rainbow trout at Grasshopper Reservoir remains good following a winterkill in the winter of 1995-96 but water levels are low.
+Growth and condition of rainbow trout at Grasshopper Reservoir remains good following a winterkill in the winter of 2002-2003.
 Faber Reservoir was restocked with fingerling rainbow following rehabilitation in 2000 and netting indicates good survival and growth.
 H.C.
 Kuhr Reservoir was almost dewatered in 2001 and was rehabilitated to remove suckers and perch.
-Low water levels prohibit restocking.
+Low water levels prohibited restocking until 2003.
 Management recommendations for all waters are presented.